-- Developed comprehensive food and nutrition standards and procedures to ensure access to safe and nutritious food. - Developing care coordination and health promotion protocols and curriculum to increase client self-sufficiency and reduce inappropriate acute care utilization. - Targeting services for emerging new trends in the single adult population (persons 50 or older and 18 to 24): more effective targeting promotes our prevention and rehousing efforts.
-DHS's ability to respond to emerging trends in the single adult population allows us to better serve our clients and more quickly move them to independence through targeted supports. - Implementing a more effective aftercare program: using the critical time intervention as a model, the City has enhanced aftercare services for rehoused clients. - Providing assistance to obtain federal disability benefits: The City has dedicated services to focus on enrolling shelter residents on SSI/SSD to increase income and promote rehousing. - Developing and revising medical and mental health standards for the screening at intake and comprehensive assessments in the assessment shelters to ensure that such assessments are completed, clients who need them are transferred to program shelters, and needed data are entered into the DHS client database to ensure that clients' clinical information and needs are available to DHS clinical providers in shelters. - We are also focusing on evaluating a group of persons experiencing homelessness who are high utilizers of healthcare services and have significant health and/or behavioral health conditions, to design interventions and better coordinate their care and services, including facilitating their transition to appropriate housing and services, and working closely with hospitals and other medical providers. - Developed standards of care for behavioral health care with implementation underway on-site at shelters, and strengthened linkage with medical providers in the community.
+- Targeting services for emerging new trends in the single adult population (persons 50 or older and 18 to 24): more effective targeting promotes our prevention and rehousing efforts.
+DHS's ability to respond to emerging trends in the single adult population allows us to better serve our clients and more quickly move them to independence through targeted supports. - Implementing a more effective aftercare program: Using the critical time intervention as a model, the City has enhanced aftercare services for rehoused clients. - Providing assistance to obtain federal disability benefits: The City has dedicated services to focus on enrolling shelter residents on SSI/SSD to increase income and promote rehousing. - Developed and implemented a centralized complex care coordination program for DHS clients with serious medical conditions, behavioral health conditions, and/or disabilities to support engagement in care and supportive services to help stabilize them and move them along the path to permanent stable housing.